 Welcome back!
-We hope you had a lovely summer holidays - we are very excited to launch our new topic 'The Weird and Wonderful World', where we have lots of exciting learning planned about Iceland, The Galapagos Islands, The Mayan Civilisation, evolution, animals, plants and being a responsible global citizen.
+We hope you had a lovely Christmas break - we are very excited to launch our new topic 'Great Britain at War', where we have lots of exciting learning planned about World War II and specifically the Blitz.
+We will also be learning about light and electricity in science and doing lots of practical investigations.
 We will be regularly updating Twitter so please see our feeds above for what we are doing in class!

 Please note: children will need their PE kit in school every day as well as trainers for The Daily Mile

 Please visit and follow our class Twitter pages!

 As part of Black history month, Year 6 have learnt about the impact Martin Luther King Jr. had on the rights of black people.
 The children were very inquisitive and enjoyed learning about his life and listening to part of his "I have a dream" speech.
 They have written a biography about his life and thought about what they would change about the world.

 Year 6 had great fun learning how to be safe riding their bicycles on roads around the school.
 They learnt how to safely ride avoid parked and moving cars, how to cross a road and turn in a junction.
 Some of them were even challenged to cycle around a roundabout.

 Year 6 have thoroughly enjoyed creating a documentary about Iceland as part of their topic of "Weird and wonderful world".
 The children worked in teams to research an area of Iceland and create their script.
 Using our new blue screen and camera the children took on the roles of camera operator, director, sound operator and actor to create their documentary.
 Each group's documentary will be edited together and we look forward to seeing the final production.